codetojoy/WarO_Java_9_Gradle/README.md

 ### WarO_Java_9

-* This is an example **experimenting** with JDK 9 modules with Gradle.
+* This is an example illustrating JDK 9 modules with Gradle.
-* **NOTE**: From a comment in [this thread](https://github.com/gradle/gradle/issues/2334), the goal for Gradle 4.1 is _to build a project with JDK 9_, **not** to support Jigsaw.
-So this is simply an illustration of using Gradle within those constraints.
-* see "Notes" below regarding issues (e.g. unit-tests simply use the classpath)
+* Currently uses JDK9 b179 and Gradle 4.1-rc-1 (as of 27-JUL-2017).

 WarO is a code exercise based on a simple card game.
 Rules are documented [here](https://github.com/peidevs/WarO_Java/blob/master/Rules.md).